ZZUTK/Stock-Alarm/README.md

 * expectation - the high price triggering alarm

 ## Run
-Tested on Windows 8.1 and CentOS 7 (Linux)
+The code has been tested on Windows 8.1 and CentOS 7 (Linux).
 ```
 $ python stock_alarm.py --email xxx@xxx.xxx
 ```
 Set the email to receive the alarm.
 As running, you will see the prompt:
 ```
 Company             Price     Alarm    Expect         Last Update
 ---------------------------------------------------------------------------